adonisjs/legacy.adonisjs.com/docs/docs/guides/database/03-orm/02-crud-operations.md

 ```

 ### `updateOrCreateMany`
-The `updateOrCreateMany` method is a great candidate for sync rows by avoid duplicate entries.
+The `updateOrCreateMany` method allows syncing rows by avoiding duplicate entries.

 - You need to define a unique key as the first argument.
 The value for this key is used to determine, if the record exists in the database or not.
 - The 2nd argument is an array of records to persist.